Welcome to నా ఆలోచనలు My Thoughts

 English: At ICFAI and EC-Council, American English was in use.
 At OUP, it was obviously British English.
 Spellings as well as references to various things differ in both versions.
 Further, we have the Chicago Manual of Style as well as the Oxford Style Guidelines.
 The Oxford comma is a serial comma that is used before the conjunction ‘and’ when more than two words or items appear in a list in a sentence.

-The British and the Americans are allies even though Americans had put an end to the British supremacy.
-This is true at least for the last century.
-So when I went to Chennai, I found that OUP and the US Consulate are next to each other, besides the Gemini Flyover on the Mount Road.
-I used to reach for work early in the morning to find these long queues outside the US Consulate, which extended to the other side of OUP.
-Some used to wonder how this person was getting an easy entry before realising it’s another building and pertains to OUP.
-My question to the US Consulate is, Why do you make people stand outside when arrangements can be made inside?
+The British and the Americans are allies even though the latter has put an end to the former’s supremacy.
+When I went to Chennai, I found OUP and the US Consulate next to each other, beside the Gemini Flyover on Mount Road.
+I used to reach the workplace early in the morning to find these long queues outside the US Consulate, which extended to the other side of OUP.
+Some people wondered how this individual was gaining easier entry to the premises before realising it was another building, that of OUP.
+It is reasonable to expect US consulates or those of others to make arrangements inside rather than making people stand outside.

 There are many dialects of the English language, such as Aboriginal, Birmingham (Brummie), South Wales, East Anglia, Neo-Nyungar, Australian Standard, Liberian Standard, African American Vernacular, Saint Lucian, and Newfoundland, among others.